Maybe you didn’t grow up having a bowl of ice cream each night before bed – but I did.

 “Bed-time snack-time, now or never!”
 My mother would announce.
 Just as much a part of our bedtime ritual as a bath or teeth brushing.

 We always had at least two or three flavors to choose from.
 Vanilla, mint chocolate chip, Neapolitan, chocolate.
-And I would fill a large cereal bowl, sometimes drench in Hershey’s syrup or sugared peaches and dig in.
+And I would fill a large cereal bowl, sometimes drench it in Hershey's syrup or sugared peaches, and dig in.

-As a grown-up, I pretend that I don’t still have ‘bed-time, snack-time’, but if there’s ice cream in the freezer, I’m not likely to pass up an opportunity.
+As a grown-up, I pretend I don't still have ‘bed-time, snack-time.'
+But if there's ice cream in the freezer, I'm not likely to pass up an opportunity.

 I’ve been working on perfecting my homemade vanilla ice cream recipe – a flavor so versatile you can drizzle it with chocolate, spoon it up with fresh fruit, or eat it right out of the container.
 One of my qualms about homemade ice cream is that though it is wonderfully delicious in its melty state fresh out of the maker, once you put it in the freezer, it hardens to a solid block.
 Conventional ice creams are reported to contain potentially toxic ingredients (akin to anti-freeze) to keep your dessert perfectly soft right out of the icebox.

-Then I started day dreaming of one of my current favorite flavors – salted caramel.
+Then I started day dreaming about one of my current favorite flavors – salted caramel.
 Of course!
-Back in Pennsylvania we salted the driveway and roads to melt ice (probably not great for the soil, eh?).
+Back in Pennsylvania, we salted the driveway and roads to melt ice (probably not great for the soil, eh?).
 A few months ago I made a salted caramel ice cream that stayed soft in the freezer.
 Salt and sweet do make a dynamic duo.

 So, for classic vanilla, the finished recipe has a bit more vanilla extract than you might expect (mine is homemade in a vodka base) and a big pinch of salt. *If your vanilla is not in alcohol, reduce vanilla to 1 tablespoon and add 2 tablespoons of vodka or spirit of your choosing.*